This is #17 installment of “The Least You Should Know 50 Series” and it’s about simple Sad IRONS, or some people just call them FLAT IRONS.

 Today these heavy pieces of cast iron are a good add on to your collection of worthy items.
 These old Sad Irons are still a very collectible item and have quite a following.

 Familiarize yourself with what they all look like.
 Search Google “Antique Sad Iron” for an interesting read and also search Google Images on Sad Irons.
 Eh!

 Pinterest has a good collection of Sad Iron Pictures.

 I hope you found this article useful and it is for entertainment purposes only, but if you think you’re not a collector, you thought wrong.
 Everyone is a collector of something.
 You just don’t think you are.

 If you have any more than three items the same, “YOU ARE CONSIDERED A COLLECTOR”

-IF YOU FIND A PROBLEM WITH MY WEBSITE, PLEASE GO HERE.
+IF YOU FIND any spell or grammar mistakes, PLEASE GO HERE.

 Can’t talk about Sad Irons without talking about MY POST ON (TRIVETS) (LINK)

 your health may depend on it.